-See the Accu-Sync section for more information on using synchronizing multiple Tempest BaseStations.
+See the Accu-Sync or ZSync section for more information on using synchronizing multiple Tempest BaseStations.

-Up to 3-5 BaseStations may be used in simultaneous operation in close proximity to each other with proper synchronization and antenna placement, under ideal conditions.
+Up to three to five BaseStations may be used in simultaneous operation in close proximity to each other with proper synchronization and antenna placement, under ideal conditions.
 Closely spaced antennas will cause adverse system performance and will reduce operational range.